Bupa leads push to stop antibiotic overuse

 Companies in the Global CMO Network include Unilever, GSK and IBM, and employ around eight million people combined.
 Each signatory has committed to take action to support global efforts to dramatically reduce the volume of antibiotics which are misused and, in turn, slow resistance.

 Elizabeth Hermsen, Head of Global Antimicrobial Stewardship, Merck, said: “The World Health Organization’s Antimicrobial Resistance Action Plan and various country-level action plans have called for multi-sector stakeholder collaboration to address the global public health threat of AMR.
 This pledge from the CMO Network is an exemplar of how the private sector can help to conserve the precious, shared resource of antibiotics through relatively easy, actionable approaches that any company could implement."

-Murray Stewart, Chief Medical Officer, GSK, added: “Antibiotic resistance is a huge concern for society.
+Murray Stewart, Chief Medical Officer, GSK, added: “Antibiotic overuse and resistance is a huge concern for society.
 We need to ensure future drug development continues to find novel ways of tackling this problem, and avoid the potential clinical consequences of morbidity and mortality.”

 Bupa is taking urgent action to educate employees and customers worldwide on antibiotic overuse, in order to support their health and wellbeing and to help them live longer, healthier, happier lives.